 This is the first of a two-part series focusing on tax savings, planning opportunities, and other tax considerations for farmers and agriculture businesses for year-end 2019.
-Part I focuses on when a farming taxpayer has higher than expected earnings in 2019 while Part II, which will be published on AgFuse.com in early December 2019, will focus on tax planning opportunities when a farmer has lower than expected current year performance.
+Part I focuses on when a farming taxpayer has higher than expected earnings in 2019 while Part II, which was published on AgFuse.com in early December 2019, focuses on tax planning opportunities when a farmer has lower than expected current year performance.

 When considering tax planning opportunities for year-end 2019, taxpayers should first take a step back and analyze their current year performance.
 Were your current year earnings higher than expected, or were they lower than expected?
 How did your crop perform this year relative to prior years?
 Did you have any unexpected or non-recurring gains or losses during the year?
 These are all great questions to be asking your CPA as you move into these critical final two months of 2019.